facebook/react-native-website/docs/linking.md

 The method returns a `Promise` object.
 When it is determined whether or not the given URL can be handled, the promise is resolved and the first parameter is whether or not it can be opened.

-The `Promise` will reject on Android if it was impossible to check if the URL can be opened, and on iOS if you didn't add the specific scheme in the `LSApplicationQueriesSchemes` key inside `Info.plist` (see bellow).
+The `Promise` will reject on Android if it was impossible to check if the URL can be opened or when targetting Android 11 (SDK 30) if you didn't specify the relevant intent queries in `AndroidManifest.xml`.
+Similarly on iOS, the promise will reject if you didn't add the specific scheme in the `LSApplicationQueriesSchemes` key inside `Info.plist` (see bellow).

 **Parameters:**